Clifton O. Dummett

 Clifton O. Dummett, Sr. (1919–2011) was a noted American dentist, dental professor and dean, and dental historian.

 Early life and education

 Dummett was born in Georgetown on May 20, 1919 in what was then British Guiana.
-He studied at Howard University and Roosevelt University, then earned his Doctor of Dental Surgery from Northwestern University in 1941.
+He studied at Howard University and Roosevelt University, graduating from Roosevelt in 1941 with a BSc.
+He then earned his Doctor of Dental Surgery from Northwestern University in 1942.
 He later earned a master's degree in periodontics from Northwestern University and a master's of public health from the University of Michigan.
+He was the first African-American to earn a master's of public health.